 A year after the site was launched, Travis and Ariana at MVH wanted to add a blog and various other new elements and sections to the site so, with the blessing of Acumen Republic, I worked with them directly.
 I wrote a comprehensive CMS editing and instructional booklet for them, but it soon became apparent that some in-person training would work better, so I spent at day down at the hotel, working with them both on the website.

-We have now reached a point where I have set up various example pages for them in Staging and on the Production version of the site in draft, and they can now copy these and make new pages at their leisure.
-I'm also always available to make any trickier updates or additions to the site for them, as required.
+I set up various example pages for Travis and Ariana in Staging and on the Production version of the site in draft, so that they could copy these and make new pages at their leisure.
+I was also always available to make any trickier updates or additions to the site for them, as required.